Kangaroos: Australia’s Iconic Hopping Marvels

 Photo: Kangaroos hopping through grasslands

-Kangaroos inhabit the temperate to hot climates of Australia, such as open plains, grasslands, deserts, and scrublands.
-The red kangaroo resides mainly in Australia's arid and semi-arid interior.
-The eastern grey kangaroo typically inhabits the moist scrublands of the east, south, and south-west regions.
+Kangaroos live in various climates across Australia – from deserts to tropical forests.
+Different species inhabit different regions.
+The red kangaroo lives mainly in Australia's arid and semi-arid interior.
+The eastern grey kangaroo inhabits the moist scrublands of the east, south, and south-west regions.
 The western grey kangaroo is found in grasslands and open woodlands in southern Australia.
-Conversely, the antilopine kangaroo prefers tropical forests with grassy ground cover in the northern regions.
+The antilopine kangaroo prefers tropical forests with grassy ground cover in the northern regions.

 Photo: Kangaroos feeding in Australian Outback